 Here, we are going to detail all you need to know regarding how to book the UCAT 2020 in Australia and New Zealand.
 This includes important UCAT 2020 dates, how to register, access arrangements and of course, COVID 19 updates.
 If you are preparing for the UCAT to apply to medicine in the UK, check out the blog post here which details how the UCAT is used in the UK.

-UCAT ANZ registration opened on the 2nd March 2020 and at first closed for late bookings on the 18th May 2020.
-However, given the current COVID-19 situation, the UCAT Consortium announced a new final booking deadline of the 1st June 2020.
+UCAT ANZ registration opened on the 1st March 2021 and closes for late bookings on the 31st May 2021.
 This is the final date that you can book your UCAT ANZ test.

 Well, for Australian and New Zealand applicants, it means that testing is following the usual UCAT ANZ timeline, as detailed in our section below.